 1-2.BASIC CONSTRUCTION.
-Yale "Global King" hoists consist of a rugged steel frame which houses a lifting drum and serves as the platform for carrying the entire hoist load.
+Yale "Global King" hoists consist of a rugged steel frame which houses a lifting drum and serves as the suspension for carrying the entire hoist load.
 An aluminum gearcase, attached to one end of the drum frame, houses a triple-reduction gear train.
 The first two reductions are helical with the third being spur.
 Attached to the gearcase is a 2-speed hoisting motor with a 6:1 ratio between the high and low speeds.
 A 200% torque DC motor brake is attached to the motor.
-A single NEMA 4/12 control enclosure contains both the hoist and trollev electrical system controls.
+A single NEMA 4/12 control enclosure contains both the hoist and trolley electrical system controls.
 Hoisting cable and a covered lower block assembly are used for lifting loads.
 A rotary geared limit switch is used to limit travel both up and down.
 A secondary block operated limit switch is used to limit the travel of the lower block when raising.
-When a pendant pushbutton control station is provided for operation of the equipment it is suspended on a wire strain cable for attachment to the hoist or festoon system.
+A push button control station (purchased separately) for operating the hoist is suspended on a wire strain cable attached to the hoist.